wikifactory/markup-it/README.md

 var text = draftMarkup.toText(rawContent);
 ```

+### Markdown Support

+This module uses the rules from [kramed](https://github.com/GitbookIO/kramed) to parse Markdown, it supports the whole syntaxes (headings, paragraphs, lists, tables, footnotes, etc).
+But:

+- Reference links are replaced by (resolved) links

 ### Write custom rules

 This module contains the [markdown syntax](./rules/markdown.js), but you can write your custom set of rules or extend the existing ones.